 - During the trial, you can enjoy both national and international foods and cuisines like Tibetan, continental, Italian, and Indian.
 Typical Nepali ethnic foods are mind-blowing.
 You can also enjoy other foods like hot chocolates, drinks of different varieties and slices of bread and snacks.
 Breakfasts and dinner will be served on the same hotel/tea houses where you spend the night, according to the menu.
 Lunch will be served on the way where ever it remains suitable.
 Welcome and farewell dinner will be served in Kathmandu in full Nepali style.

 Do I have a luxury option for Everest base camp?

 - The word luxury itself means comfort and everyone wants to enjoy the comfortable journey.
-For Everest base camp trekking, we have a package named ‘Everest base camp luxury lodge trek’ which provides overall best food and accommodation facilities. in this kind of trekking, you can enjoy the natural majestic environment with full pleasure.
+For base camp trekking, we have a package named ‘Everest base camp luxury lodge trek’ which provides overall best food and accommodation facilities. in this kind of trekking, you can enjoy the natural majestic environment with full pleasure.
 For more detailed information, you can check our package Everest base camp luxury lodge trek.

-- Everest base camp trekking can be done both individually and in a group.
+- The trek to Everest base camp can be done both individually and in a group.
 For a group trek, you first need to make a group.
 You can make your own group from your country involving your friends, family, relatives and other known people, and inform us about that so that we will be able to give you services according to that.
 But if you cannot form a whole group then, you can simply contact us and we will place you in the group of others.